 58 Therefore, my beloved brethren, be ye steadfast, unmoveable, always abounding in the work of the Lord, forasmuch as ye know that your labour is not in vain in the Lord.

 I ask you, what is Paul talking about when he says that our labor is not in vain in the Lord?
 You could give all kinds of legitimate answers or explanations, but the one that fits the context of this verse is found in the subject of the whole chapter.
 The whole chapter is proving to the Sadducees (who did not believe in resurrection) that there is such a thing as resurrection.
 Paul has talked about the resurrection of Christ, the common practice of baptizing for the dead, the three degrees of glory, etc. Because all men will be resurrected through Christ’s atonement, our mortal labors in God’s behalf are not done in vain.
 We will all be raised one day and rewarded for what we have done here.

-Our lives derive more meaning based on when and where we lived, in the context of our times and in the context of our family’s mission on earth.
+Our lives derive more meaning based on when and where we live, from the context of our times and in the context of our family’s mission on earth.
 A verse derives more meaning based on what came before it and what comes after.
 It is the context of the teaching that aids in its place and power in the scriptural repertoire.

 Tip 4 – Learn new words

 Between Old English (think Beowulf) and Modern English was Middle English, the language of Shakespeare and the Bible.
 The names of all sorts of things have changed in the last 300 plus years.
 I doubt there is a store in New York City where you could walk in and ask for a jerkin or bodkin and walk out with the correct purchase.
 But that is the language of our scriptures.
 This means we need to learn a few of the words used in the scriptures so we know what is being referred to.